Get my free meal plan 👉 here

 You will end up SAVING money in the end when you plan for what is realistic in your life!

 Especially once you get the hang of meal prepping and shopping for yourself, buy certain foods in bulk that you know you’ll get through.
+Not only will this save you in shopping trips, but it can help you see improvements in your bottom line over time.
 I recommend the foods listed below as ones to buy in bulk if you can – e.g. at the grocery store or at bigger stores like Costco.
 These foods last a long time – which is important especially if you’re only cooking for yourself.

 • Frozen non-starchy veggies like carrots, broccoli, cauliflower, spinach, and green beans